EPPO Alert List – Trichoderma afroharzianum causing ear rot on maize

 On which plants

-So far, T. afroharzianum has been associated with disease symptoms on maize only.
+So far, T. afroharzianum has been associated with disease symptoms in the field on maize only.
+In inoculation studies, symptoms could be obtained on barley (Hordeum vulgare) and wheat (Triticum aestivum).

 Natural infection in Southern Germany